biojppm/c4stl/README.rst

 * size types are given as template parameters for all containers.
-This is meant more for situations in which it is important to have an overall narrow type as the default for the containers (as in embedded platforms), than to have dozens of different container types parameterized by the size type.
+This is meant more for situations in which it is important to have an overall narrow type as the default for the container sizes (as in embedded platforms), than to have dozens of different container types parameterized by the size type.
 But it also helps to be able to go narrow for just that particular hotspot!
 Although extensive unit tests are yet to be written for size type interoperation, things should mostly work here (assertions for overflow are generously spliced throughout the code where this might occur).
-Of course, there might be some places where this was overlooked -- so your contributions or bug reports are welcome.
+Of course, there will be some places where this was overlooked -- so your contributions or bug reports are welcome.

 * C++17-like polymorphic memory resource semantics.
 Allocations are slow anyway, so this is a place where virtual behaviour has advantages.
-If this is too slow for you, you can still plug in your ultra-lean ultra-fast no-virtuals-anywhere allocator.
+If this is too slow for you, you can still plug in your ultra-lean ultra-fast no-virtuals-anywhere allocator into the containers.

 * customizeable behaviour on error, including callbacks